smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## PDU Session Awareness

 SCONE signaling occurs over established PDU sessions, allowing network elements to identify the UE and application flows for which throughput advice is   relevant.
-Each session is associated with an Access Point Name (APN) and IP address allocation (IPv4, IPv6, or both), enabling precise routing of SCONE packets without affecting other traffic.
+Each session is associated with a Data Network Name (DNN in 5G netowrks) or an Access Point Name (APN in 4G networks) and IP address allocation (IPv4, IPv6, or both), enabling precise routing of SCONE packets without affecting other traffic.

 ## Per-Flow Signaling